bgse-datascience-group8/conflicts_analysis_project/documentation/analysis.md

 In the data summary, the subselection of data is detailed and graphs demonstrate the endogenous characterstics of the data.
 We found that:

 * The data is stationary over the period of interest, so it does not need to be standardized over time.
-It does however demonstrate on a logarithmic scale.
+We use the log of the number of conflicts as our dependent variable.
 * Washington D.C. has a much higher mean than the rest of the data.
 * Weekends have a lower mean than weekdays.
 * Population has a positive and non-linear relationship with number of conflicts.